 DC, MBA, LMT, CLT, CCT

 Dr. Rachel is the owner and operator of LMTeach Continuing Education.
-She completed her undergraduate education at SUNY at Buffalo and holds a Doctor of Chiropractic degree and Master of Business Administration (MBA) degree from D'Youville College.
+She completed her undergraduate education at SUNY at Buffalo and holds a Doctor of Chiropractic degree and Master of Business Administration degree from D'Youville College and a Master of Arts in Organizational Leadership degree from Medaille College.
 Since completing her massage therapy training at the New York Institute of Massage in 2008, Dr. Rachel has continued her bodywork education with advanced training in oncology massage, John Barnes' Myofascial Release technique, Graston Technique and kinesiology taping and has completed training as a Certified Lymphatic Therapist (CLT) and Certified Cupping Therapist (CCT).
-She also owns and operates Buffalo Bodywork Massage Therapy in Amherst, NY, is an adjunct faculty member in the Massage Therapy Program at Trocaire College and has served as an instructor at the NY Institute of Massage, Niagara County Community College and Bryant & Stratton College.
+She currently serves as Massage Therapy Program Director at Trocaire College and has been an instructor at the NY Institute of Massage, Niagara County Community College and Bryant & Stratton College.